Crozet, Virginia: Arts and culture

+Festivals include the Crozet Arts and Crafts Festival and the Guam Festival.
+The Crozet Arts and Crafts Festival showcases art and products from vendors across the East Coast.

-Festivals include the Crozet Arts and Crafts Festival.
-The Crozet Library originally located in a railway depot built in 1923 by the Chesapeake and Ohio Railway.
+The Crozet Library was originally located in a railway depot built in 1923 by the Chesapeake and Ohio Railway.
 A new library, the Crozet/Western Albemarle Library, is located here.

 Parks and recreation

 Claudius Crozet Park is a 22 acre park which includes athletic fields, ball courts, playgrounds, a dog park, pool, and fitness center.